rimutaka/cv/content/cv.md

 **My role**: company founder, initially solo developer, later product leader.

-**Challenges**: use of then novel SaaS model, early adoption of AWS, building a distributed team.
+**Challenges**: use of novel at the time SaaS model, early adoption of AWS, building a distributed team.

 **Achievements**: thousands of happy customers, millions of designs created and printed, financially successful.

-**Takeaways**: importance of excellent customer service, how to work across 4 time zones.
+**Takeaways**: the importance of excellent customer service, working across 4 time zones.

 ZetaPrints helped many small and medium printing businesses to switch from a manual ordering process to e-commerce with artwork customization.
 The MVP solution I developed initially took off and the demand quickly outgrew what a solo developer could provide.
 I shifted my role to product management, customer support and coordinating a small distributed team that stayed together for many years.